+9. Full EIA?
 How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
 10. Monitoring and Evaluation Monitoring will take place through casework supervision, transition tracking meetings, monthly budget monitoring and resource panels.
 This will include collecting and analysing equality data of service users.
 Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
 Please explain these impacts.
 11. Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) None

 1. Service Area Specialist Community Disability Service 2.
-Proposal No. 2 3.
+Proposal No. 1b 3.
 Head of Service Alison Mills-Clarke What is the proposal?
-Use the savings proposal wording and more detail if needed To increase the amount of Continuing Health Care (CHC) funding for the childre supporting with complex needs up to the age of 18. n and young people we are 4.
+Use the savings proposal wording and more detail if needed To increase the amount of Continuing Health Care (CHC) funding for the childre supporting with complex needs up to the age of 18. en and young people we are 4.
 Budget Proposal Many of the children and young people who are in specialist placements or who receive other specialist support are being fully funded through the local authority.
-A proportion of this cohort have significant health needs which we believe should be funded through the Continuing Health Care budget administered through the Integrated Care Board.
-We currently benchmark poorly against our statistical nearest neighbours for CHC funding which suggests that there is an opportunity to access a greater level of funding through making further applications for CHC funding for individual CYP.
+A proportion of this cohort have significant health needs who we believe should be funded through the Continuing Health Care budget administered through the Integrated Care Board.
+We currently benchmark poorly against our statistical nearest neighbours for CHC funding which suggests that there is an opportunity to access a greater level of funding through making further applications CHC funding for individual CYP.
 In addition, where we have not been successful in achieving the funding appeals will be lodged with the ICB.
 Savings to be achieved using this approach is £200,000.
 Highlight the most significant disproportionate impacts on groups 5.
-Summary of impacts it is purely a funding issue, the uld not change it is only how it is ort or be part of a dual funded There is a positive impact to this change as if it funded through the CHC then more specialist care will be provided in line with the needs of the individual.
-6. Assess level of impact 2
+Summary of impacts This saving should not have an impact upon individuals' packages of support as it is purely a funding issue, the package of support identified through the child or young person's care plan should not change it is only how it is funded that will.
+The funding form CHC might be for the whole package of support or be part of a dual funded agreement by the ICB and the local authority.
+There is a positive impact to this change as if it funded through the CHC then more specialist care will be provided in line with the needs of the individual.

-What actions are planned to reduce/avoid negative impacts and increase positive impacts?
+6. Assess level of impact 2 7.
+Key actions to reduce negative impacts What actions are planned to reduce/avoid negative impacts and increase positive impacts?
 There are no negative impacts, but the positive impact is that the child or young person will receive more specialist care provided by a more highly skilled and trained workforce.